SergiiGlad/devops/devops.md

 ## CI - Continuous Intergation

   Development project often consists of many developers, all working on individual features and code.
 Eventually the individual work needs to be brought together and combined into a single code base.
 Individual developers should be testing their code as they work, but that code still needs re-verifying when it's part of the full codebase.
+  Developing software requires planning for change, contibuously observing the results, and incrementally course-correcting based on the results.
+This is how CI operates.
+  The practice of merging all developer working copies to a shared code line several times a day, and validating each integration with an automated build.

 ## CD - Continuous Delivery

-A software engineering approach in which teams produce siftware inshort cycles, ensuring thet software can be reliably released at any time.
+  A software engineering approach in which teams produce software inshort cycles, ensuring thet software can be reliably released at any time.
+  In practice, continuous delivery focuses on an automated deployment pipeline.

 ## CD - Continuous Deployment
+  Continuous Deploymnet is generally defined as a Continuous Delivery pipeline with no manual gates between initial code commit / check-in and production.

 ## Continuous Development ( CICD )